gardener/remedy-controller/README.md

 To run static code checks and unit tests:

-1. Execute `make install-requirements` once to ensure that all requirements for are properly installed.
+1. Execute `make install-requirements` once to ensure that all requirements are properly installed.

 2. Execute `make verify` or `make verify-extended`.

 We are using Go modules for dependency management and [Ginkgo](https://github.com/onsi/ginkgo) / [Gomega](https://github.com/onsi/gomega) for unit tests.

-To run integration tests against the locally running Azure running controller:
+To run integration tests against the locally running Azure controller:

 * Execute `make pubip-remedy-test` to run integration tests for the [Cleanup orphaned public IP addresses](#cleanup-orphaned-public-ip-addresses) Azure remedy described above.